carcaschoi/tinfoil-json/README.md

 # Auto redirect switch tinfoil shop server (Ultimate server) by carcaschoi
-redirect to another alternative shop server by tinfoilshop.json
+redirect to another alternative shop server by tinfoilshop.json on github
 * You don't need to add shop manually if the shop link is updated

 # How to use
-Only Add this link in tinfoil.
-It will auto run the shop below
+Just Add this Ulimate server in tinfoil.
+It will auto run all the alternative shops

 ```
 Protocol: https